pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

         </li>
     </ul>

-Each of the plot objects created by pandas are a `matplotlib <https://matplotlib.org/>`__ object.
+Each of the plot objects created by pandas is a `matplotlib <https://matplotlib.org/>`__ object.
 As Matplotlib provides plenty of options to customize plots, making the link between pandas and Matplotlib explicit enables all the power of matplotlib to the plot.